 Finn Church Aid’s (FCA) operations in Uganda span across the rights to quality education, sustainable livelihoods and peace.
-FCA’s role and responsibility has grown in response to the massive influx of refugees from South Sudan in 2016 as well as continued violence in DR Congo.
+FCA’s role and responsibility have grown in response to the massive influx of refugees from South Sudan in 2016 as well as continued violence in DR Congo.

 Population: 40.9 million

 Currency: Ugandan shilling

 Languages: English (official), Swahili (official), Ganda (Luganda), Arabic, other indigenous languages